-Some people worry that if they become unwell and have to be admitted to hospital, the medical staff might disclose their HIV status to their relatives against their will.
+Some people worry that if they become unwell and have to be admitted to hospital, the medical staff might reveal their HIV status to their relatives against their will.

 Generally doctors won’t disclose someone’s HIV status.
 They might explain that the person has a condition like pneumonia, for example, without mentioning their HIV infection.

-In some situations, medical staff might encourage people to disclose their HIV status so they can get support from their family, but they will not force them to do so.
+In some situations, medical staff might encourage people to share their HIV status so they can get support from their family, but they will not force them to do so.